 The purpose of the Governance and People Committee is to advise the Governing Body on the appointment of new Governors and on the reappointment of existing members.
-The Committee is also responsible for overseeing the aspects of the College's People resource, and providing general advice to the Board on all governance matters.
-This Committee met five times during the year and comprises of five members.
+The Committee is also responsible for overseeing the aspects of the College's People resource, and discussing governance matters for information or recommendation to the Board.
+This Committee met four times during the year and comprises of five members.